ishsanju/first-repo-from-terraform/README.md

 # first-repo-from-terraform
-my first resource is created from terraform
+my first resource is created from terraform this is manual updated